 For instance, let’s say you landed a job making $40,000 a year.
 You chip in 3 percent to your 401(k) and your employer matches half of every dollar you put in.
 If you start contributing at age 25 and keep putting in the same amount until you turn 65, your account would be worth roughly $527,000.
 Now, assume you double up your contributions to 6 percent.
 Once you’re ready to retire, you’d have over $1 million in your 401(k).

 When you run the numbers, it’s a big incentive to cut back on some of your experience-driven spending.
 Skipping out on pricey outings in favor of low-cost or free entertainment every once in awhile is a really easy way to find the extra money you need to save without missing out on any fun.
 For instance, instead of going out to dinner with friends, you could try hosting a regular potluck night each week or a Sunday brunch buffet.
-The money you would have spent can get funneled into your retirement account instead.
+The money you would have spent can get funneled into your savings account instead.